MingtaoGuo/Pytorch_Learning_Diary/README.md

 ## Day 5
 1. In order to know how to use pre-trained model in pytorch, the plan of Day 5 is to implementing the style transfer.

+## Day 6
+1. Inplementing the spectral normalization GAN, it can help us to understand the module and parameters.
 # Some error in learning
 1. In order
 ```Python